Student Care Team

 Clery Reporting Obligations

-For information relating to Campus Security Authority reporting obligations under the Campus Clery Act, please see police.uoregon.edu/content/campus-security-authorities or contact the Clery Coordinator with the University of Oregon Police Department at 541-346-0670.
+For information relating to Campus Security Authority reporting obligations under the Campus Clery Act, please see police.uoregon.edu/annual-report or contact the Clery Coordinator with the University of Oregon Police Department at 541-346-0670.